The changing face of data protection in the USA

 2. data minimization principle: it promotes the principle of collecting only the data necessary for the intended purpose in order to limit excessive data collection.

-3. transfer of data to third parties: The law strictly regulates the transfer of data to third parties and requires explicit consumer consent and transparency in such transactions.
+3. data transfer to Third: The law strictly regulates the disclosure of data to Third and requires the express consent of the consumer and Transparency in such transactions.

 Comparative analysis